 Most of the time, dental patients are only concerned about how well their teeth work and they only want their dentists to keep their teeth from falling out or becoming decayed.
 While this is an admirable goal, our dentists are focused on something else as well: how well their patient’s teeth look.

-It might not sound like a big deal, but cosmetic dentistry — dentistry that concerns the aesthetics of teeth — is actually one of the main branches of dentistry.
+It might not sound like a big deal, but cosmetic dentistry — dentistry services that concern the aesthetics of teeth — is actually one of the main branches of dentistry.
 Practitioners of cosmetic dentistry use a variety of tools to help their patients brighten their teeth and improve their smile.
-At Above Dental, we’re proud to present cosmetic dentistry procedures for patients in North Bend and Coos Bay.
+At Above Dental, we’re proud to present cosmetic dentistry services and procedures for patients in North Bend and Coos Bay.

 Why would I need cosmetic dentistry?